 What parents need to know about self-harm and eating disorders

 First, parents need to know that self-harm and eating disorders are complex coping behaviors.
 They are maladaptive, but that doesn’t mean they don’t provide a deep sense of relief.
-Self-harm and eating disorders are calming and soothing behaviors.
+Self-harm and eating disorder behaviors are calming and soothing behaviors.
 It helps when parents recognize that the behavior is indicative of desperate emotional turmoil.

 Parents cannot simply demand that a child stop self-harming or engaging in their eating disorders.
 They also cannot trust the child who self-harms or has an eating disorder to stop without treatment.
 The fact is that it’s hard to stop without help.
 And if parents push too hard, children may say they are “cured.”
 Meanwhile, they just find a better way to hide their disorder.